-The new natural gas partnership in the Eastern Mediterranean has the potential of playing an important role in Europe’s effort to diversify its natural gas exports and to reduce its dependence on Russia.
+The new natural gas partnership in the Eastern Mediterranean has the potential of playing an important role in Europe’s effort to diversify its natural gas imports and to reduce its dependence on Russia.
 Israel, Greece, and Cyprus all benefit from the natural gas partnership.
 Israel acquires stronger leverage and strategic value vis-à-vis the European Union (EU) by becoming a natural gas exporter.
 Cyprus gains international importance and income.
 In May 2013, Cypriot president Nicos Anastasiades called Israel a “strategic partner.”

 Greece is strengthening its week economy by joining an energy hub.
 Israel, Greece and Cyprus are also increasing military cooperation.
 Greece’s partnership with Israel and Cyprus is boosting its status of energy hub, a status it started acquiring in 2013 with the decision to build the Trans Adriatic Pipeline (TAP), which will transport gas supplies from Azerbaijan to the EU via Turkey, Greece, Albania, and Italy.
 Greece also has the potential of becoming a natural gas exporter in its own right: studies conducted by Norwegian company Petroleum Geo Services (PGS) in 2012 and 2013 suggest the possible existence of oil and gas resources in Greece (south of the island of Crete).